nickromaninsky/Cube/README.md

 Step Three: Downloading Libraries

 Still in Power Shell or terminal, type in "pip3 install pygame", then click enter.
+If this does not work, type "pip install pygame", then click enter.

 Type in "pip3 install rubik_solver", then click enter.
+If this does not work, type "pip install rubik_solver", then click enter.

 Step Four: Run the Program